Changing Exhibitions

 Concrete Canvas

-NOW OPEN through September 29 in Center Stage in the Allesee Gallery of Culture The history of public art in Detroit is an ever-unfolding story, shaped by the ebb and flow of social, political, and cultural currents.
-It serves as a testament to the...
+NOW OPEN in Center Stage in the Allesee Gallery of Culture The history of public art in Detroit is an ever-unfolding story, shaped by the ebb and flow of social, political, and cultural currents.
+It serves as a testament to the power of creativity...

 Detroit Diesel Power

-NOW OPEN in America's Motor City Showcase Detroit brand diesel engines have powered everything from 18-wheelers to presidential yachts since their founding in 1938.
-A local institution, it has employed generations of Detroiters and continues to be a...
+OPENING ON APRIL 27, 2024 in America's Motor City Showcase Detroit brand diesel engines have powered everything from 18-wheelers to presidential yachts since their founding in 1938.
+A local institution, it has employed generations of Detroiters and...

 Detroit’s Brewing Heritage